sy77777en/video_annotation_folk/labels_markdown/cam_motion/camera_centric_movement/tilt_down/index.md

 <details>
 <summary><h4> Alternative Prompt</h4></summary>

+- A shot where the camera tilts from top to bottom.

+- The camera tilts from top to bottom.

 - A scene where the camera tilts down (not pedestals down).

 - A shot with a downward tilting motion (not a pedestal movement).